 The Order comes into force on the day on which it is registered.
-The compliance promotion activities to be conducted as part of the Order’s implementation include developing and distributing promotional material, responding to inquiries from stakeholders, and undertaking activities to raise industry stakeholders’ awareness of the Order’s requirements.
+The compliance promotion activities to be conducted as part of the implementation of the Order include developing and distributing promotional material, responding to inquiries from stakeholders and undertaking activities to raise industry stakeholders’ awareness of the requirements of the Order.

 The Order is made under the authority of CEPA 1999.
 When verifying compliance with the Order, enforcement officers apply the Compliance and Enforcement Policy implemented under CEPA 1999.
 This policy sets out the range of possible responses to violations, including warnings, directions, environmental protection compliance orders, ticketing, ministerial orders, injunctions, prosecution, and environmental protection alternative measures (which are an alternative to a court trial after the laying of charges for a CEPA 1999 violation).
 In addition, the policy explains when Environment Canada will resort to civil suits by the Crown for cost recovery.

 When an enforcement officer discovers an alleged violation following an inspection or investigation, the officer will choose the appropriate enforcement action based on the following factors: